Mastering Computer Science

 We will be pioneers of the future

-Our Educational Policy
+Educational Policy

-The Department of Computer Science fosters “the basic ability to connect the world (people, things, and services)” through the acquisition of broad knowledge and high expertise in IT.
-Through the study of the ability to create information systems in harmony with people and society, the Department of Computer Science develops “applied skills to connect the world” based on the philosophy of fusion of humanities and engineering.
+At the Department of Computer Science, students develop the fundamental ability to connect the world (people, things, and services) via the acquisition of broad knowledge and advanced IT expertise.
+Students learn how to create information systems in harmony with people and society and develop applied skills for connecting the world in line with our core philosophy of integrating humanities and engineering.

-Our Curriculum
+Curriculum

 Intelligence Science